eventide-project/schema-fixtures/README.md

   class Example
     include ::Schema

-    attribute :some_attribute, default: 'some default value'
+    attribute :some_attribute, default: proc { 'some default value' }
     attribute :some_other_attribute
   end
 end